Talk tech and business to bring two worlds together

 Businesses can’t operate without information technology, but few business leaders understand the nuts and bolts of their IT systems.
-In this program, you’ll bridge the gap between the CEO and the computer specialists.
+In this program, you’ll bridge the gap between the CEO and the IT desk.

 You'll learn about systems analysis, databases, e-business, networks, and management information systems, along with marketing, project management, and business statistics.